ipdk-io/k8s-infra-offload/README.md

    uses cipher suites as specified in the `inframanager/config.yaml` file.
 If you do not wish to use these default keys, certificates, and cipher suites, then modify the `scripts/mev/tls/gen_certs.sh` script accordingly and modify the `inframanager/config.yaml` file with preferred cipher suites.
+This change needs to be done in the previous step to update config.yaml file.

 ### Deploy P4 Kubernetes